subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 ### Why do the transformation

 Why not use the input matrix x directly as we did in the bare bone attention example ?
-While doing the pair-wise scoring on the input matrix, you notice that the diagonal values of the resultant matrix is all 1.
+- While doing the pair-wise scoring on the input matrix, you notice that the diagonal values of the resultant matrix is all 1.
 This would mean that we are instructing the word to attend more to itself.
+After projection this may not be the case.
+Without projection, the weights of other words are supressed.

-The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back probagation.
+- The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back probagation.
 This will allow the network to learn the new feature space.
 I always had this question about the importance of word embeddings for downstream natural language processing tasks.
 Had recently put a survey in linked in.
 [Clicke here for the survey](https://www.linkedin.com/posts/gopi-subramanian-39bba651_building-custom-llms-activity-7096593842291818496-sdNe?utm_source=share&utm_medium=member_desktop)
 Say we are building a classifier on a corpus of